Lemon695/obsidian-lemon-toolkit/README.md

   - Sanitizes filename (removes invalid characters like `/:*?"<>|`)
   - Shows notification if filename already matches heading

+- **Rename file** - Rename the current file with a modal dialog:
+  - Shows current filename in an editable input field
+  - Modify the name and save
+  - Automatically sanitizes invalid characters
+  - Quick and convenient without clicking the file title

 ### Table Editor

 - **Edit table** - Open a visual table editor with Excel-like experience: